-Important links and information

-Citation of the target research article:

-Lerner, J. S., & Keltner, D. (2001).
-Fear, anger, and risk.
-Journal of Personality and Social Psychology, 81(1), 146–159. https://doi.org/10.1037/0022-3514.81.1.146

-Additional information

-The current replication is part of the larger ‘mass pre-registered replications in judgment and decision-making’ project.
-The project aims to revisit well known research findings in the area of judgment and decision making (JDM) and investigate the replicability of these findings.
-As part of the initiative the students engage in pre-registered replications to examine the well-known findings as the undergraduate thesis.

 Abstract

 [IMPORTANT: Results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.]

 The appraisal-tendency framework proposed that specific emotions predispose individuals to appraise future events corresponding to the core appraisal themes of the emotions.
 In a pre-registered experiment with an American online Amazon Mechanical Turk sample (N = 700), we conducted an independent close replication of Experiments 1, 2, and 3 in Lerner and Keltner (2001).
 Our replication [failed to find/found] support for the original findings regarding associations between dispositional emotions and two risk-relevant measures: risk preference and risk optimism [summary effects sizes and CIs].
 Extending the replication, we added hope as one dispositional emotion and [failed to find/found] support for the assumptions of the appraisal-tendency framework [effects sizes and CIs].
 Materials, data, and code were made available on: https://osf.io/t5kz9/ .